-It is the parent's responsibility to find alternative transportation.
+It is the parent/guardian's responsibility to find alternative transportation.

-For students that do not use school bus transportation, parents are urged to use caution in determining how foggy conditions affect their child(ren)'s method of getting to and from school.
-Parents may opt to send their children once the fog has lifted and the school buses are running.
+For students that do not use school bus transportation, parent/guardians are urged to use caution in determining how foggy conditions affect their child(ren)'s method of getting to and from school.
+Parent/guardians may opt to send their children once the fog has lifted and the school buses are running.
 Students will not be penalized for being tardy or absent if an excuse is provided in writing or by telephone.